quickwit-oss/quickwit/docs/deployment/kubernetes/glasskube.md

 glasskube install quickwit
 ```

-In both, you'll have to set the value of thoses parameters:
+In both, you'll have to set the value of those parameters:

 * `defaultIndexRootUri`: the default index URI is a S3 compliant bucket which usually looks like this: `s3://<bucket-name>/<optional-base-path>`
 * `metastoreUri`: if you're not using PostgreSQL and object storage, you can pick the same bucket and value you used for the `defaultIndexRootUri` parameter